Adogbajale-bi-ileke II

 Charles Oladele Akande Ibitoye, was the thirty third traditional ruler (king) or Olomu of Omu-Aran from 1993 until his death in the year 2017.
 He was born into the Ruling House of Ijawusi of Ikoja Compound (28 October 1953 – 30 November 2017).
 He took the regnal name Adogbajale-bi-ileke II.
+He succeeded his forebear, Adogbajale-bi-ileke I, who was also a King (Olomu) from the Ikoja Compound of the Ijawusi Ruling House.
+The Ijawusi Ruling House of Omu-Aran comprises two royal compounds: Ikoja and Aafin.
+The Ikoja Royal Compound is also known as Olórí Arẹ̀kọ, a Yoruba term meaning, first settler, founder, or original inhabitant.
 Omu-Aran, which is the Head Post of Igbomina land, a town in the Nigerian state of Kwara.
 It originated from Ile-Ife and is the local government headquarters of the Irepodun local government.
-He was appointed on the 1st February 1993, crowned on 19 February 1993 and was presented a first class Staff of Office on the 8 May 1993 by Mohammed Sha'aba Lafiagi, Executive Governor of Kwara State, in a ceremony attended by dignitaries from across the globe.
+He was appointed on 1 February 1993, crowned on 19 February 1993 and was presented a first class Staff of Office on 8 May 1993 by Mohammed Sha'aba Lafiagi, Executive Governor of Kwara State, in a ceremony attended by dignitaries from across the globe.

 Early life

 He was born into the family of Olarewaju Ibitoye and Rachael Ayodele Ibitoye on 28 October 1953.
 He began his academic career at the SIM/ECWA Primary School Agamo, Omu-Aran in 1960 and completed his first school leaving certificate in 1967.
 He proceeded to Offa Grammar School between 1968 – 1972 for his Secondary School Education.
 He then attended the School of Basic Studies, Kwara State College of Technology (1973-1975), and later proceeded to the University of Lagos to study Business Administration.
 He earned a Bachelor's Degree (BSc.) in Business Administration in 1979.